navigateconsulting/virtual-assistant/Readme.md

 ## Getting Stated

-We use Github packages to publish docker container images.
+We use Docker hub to publish docker container images.

 ### Prerequisites